Build a receiver

 }

-This is the how the tailtracer/model.go looks like:
+Here is how the tailtracer/model.go file looks:

 tailtracer/model.go